JakeRoggenbuck/inflector/README.md

-#nysjomonconjugator.py is a python inflector for a languige call Nysjomon
+#nysjomonconjugator.py is a python inflector for a language call Nysjomon